An Overview Of Colour Therapy

 - The colour orange is inappropriate for a bedroom.
 Also, people prone to stress should not be overexposed to the colour orange.

 How To Use Colour Healing

 You must surround yourself with as much red as possible to harness the power of the colour in your life.
 The following advice:

 - Regularly wear something red, whether an accessory or piece of clothing.

-- Keep a red-coloured piece of glass or crystal in your house or place of business.
+- Keep a red-coloured piece of glass or crystal in your house or business.

 - Wear a red nightgown to take advantage of the energies while asleep.

 - Use a red nightlight or bulb.
 You can wrap a white bulb into a red-coloured film instead if a red bulb is not available.